pgRouting/pgrouting/doc/src/sampledata.rst

 The vehicles
 ...............................................................................

-There are 25 vehciles in the problem all with the same characteristics.
+There are 25 vehicles in the problem all with the same characteristics.

 .. literalinclude:: lc101.queries
    :start-after: -- q1